How to Become a Fine Dining Chef

 Though experience is crucial in the restaurant industry, employers also value training.
 By graduating from an accredited culinary arts degree program, you can prove to employers that you have the technical skills and knowledge needed to excel in the workplace.

-According to the BLS, over 11 million Americans worked in food preparation and serving jobs in 2009, and the food service and accommodation industry is expected to grow by 7 percent from 2008 to 2018.
-This growth combined with the high turnover rate among restaurant employees means that overall job opportunities for chefs should be good through 2018.
+According to the BLS, over 12 million people worked in food preparation and serving jobs in the U.S. in 2014, and the food service and accommodation industry is expected to grow even more in the next decade.
+This growth combined with the high turnover rate among restaurant employees means that overall job opportunities for chefs should be decent in the near future.
 However, fine dining chefs hoping to work in upscale restaurants should expect significant competition.

 Earning a living as a chef requires dedication, perseverance, and passion.
 If you want to become a fine dining chef, formal training can lay the foundation for a successful, lasting career.